afiodorov/livetranslate/README.md

 - **Wide Language Support**: Offers the flexibility to translate between a multitude of language pairs.
 - **Audio Input Support**: Listens to live audio input from the microphone for immediate transcription and translation.
 - **Deepgram Integration**: Utilizes Deepgram for accurate, AI-powered speech recognition.
-- **Google Translate**: Leverages Google Translate's robust language model to provide translations.
+- **DeepL**: Leverages DeepL robust language model to provide translations.

 ## Prerequisites